JohnKyonSmith/iwachan/README.md

 ## Uses:

 ```
-iwachan             (Uses the first entry in your clipboard using the "xsel" program)
+iwachan             (Uses the latest entry in your clipboard using the "xsel" program)
 iwachan URL         (Uses the link you pass to the script)
 iwachan batch.txt   (Uses a plain text batch file)
 ```